Cooking On The Ranch

 Usually we think of using a crock pot as a dump and go vessel for quick dinners.
 But if you take a little extra time to learn some easy tricks for creamy textured beans and flavorful vegetables, and using the best bean soup spices, you'll find that your slow cooker is also a great tool for building layers of flavor.

-This 15 bean soup crock pot recipe is a testament to that theory, a recipe your family will devour.
+Making this 15 bean soup in a crock pot is a testament to that theory, a recipe your family will devour.

 • Comfort Food Satisfying: 15 Bean soup is hearty, without seeming heavy.